gatsbyjs/gatsby/docs/docs/themes/api-reference.md

 ### What path should be used to shadow a file?

-Until we build tooling to support automatically handling shadowing you will have to figure out how to convert paths in a theme into paths in your site on your own.
-Luckily the way to do that is few steps.
+Until we build tooling to support automatically handling shadowing, you will have to manually locate paths in a theme and create the correct shadowing paths in your site.

+Luckily, the way to do that is only a few steps.
 Take the `src` directory from the theme, and move it to the front of the path, then write a file at that location in your site.
 Looking back on our `Header` example, this is the path to the component in our theme:

 ```
 gatsby-theme-amazing/src/components/header.js